The Media and Entertainment Law Review: Brazil

 Abstract ideas are not protected by copyright in Brazil.
 Instead, copyright protects creative works expressed in some kind of medium, whether tangible or intangible.

-The Industrial Property Act addresses unfair competition by listing several wrongdoings that are punishable by imprisonment, including publishing a false statement that defames a competitor, diverting someone else's clientele and making unauthorised disclosure of confidential information.
-The Act presents an exhaustive list of unfair competition practices that trigger criminal liability.
-However, injured parties may seek compensation for other unlisted unfair competition practices that may have tainted their business' reputation.
+The Industrial Property Law addresses unfair competition by listing several acts of wrongdoing that are punishable by imprisonment, including publishing a false statement that defames a competitor, diverting someone else's clientele and making unauthorised disclosures of confidential information.
+The Law presents an exhaustive list of unfair competition practices that trigger criminal liability.
+However, injured parties may seek compensation for other unlisted unfair competition practices that may have tainted their business's reputation.

 Competition and consumer rights